 Does Dr. Fauci work for the CDC?

-Fauci doesn't work for the CDC.
-He’s the director of the U.S. National Institute of Allergy and Infectious Diseases (NIAID).
+Dr. Fauci doesn't work for the CDC.
+He currently serves as the Director of the U.S. National Institute of Allergy and Infectious Diseases (NIAID).
 He has held the position since 1983.
-He's also the chief medical adviser to President Joe Biden.
+He's also the Chief Medical Advisor to President Joe Biden.

 Is Dr. Fauci married?